JonatanHogild/Ansible_on_management_vm/README.md

 ### Playbooks
 Playbooks are structured instruction files written in YAML that tell Ansible which hosts to target and what tasks to perform on them.
-For the very first playbook, I'll begin with something simple, the Ansible equivelent of *sudo dnf update*.
+For the very first playbook, we'll begin with something simple, the Ansible equivelent of *sudo dnf update*.

 #### Create a playbook